rootwork/GET/README.md

   - [`src/styles`](src/styles) contains Sass files that generate minified CSS.

 Build processes will generate files in `dist`, which is ignored by git.

+### .github

+If you aren't using GitHub for your project development, you can remove this directory entirely.

+If you are using GitHub, you can remove files directly under `.github` (e.g.
+[`CODEOWNERS`](.github/CODEOWNERS)), or edit them to align with your own project.

+Within the `workflows` directory, actions that begin with `internal_` are part of GET's project management, and can be removed if you don't want them to run in your own GitHub repo.

+### package.json

+You may want to edit the name, description, author, and URLs listed in this file to match your own project.

 ## ⚠️ Limitations